 What can you use in your Coffee to reduce Caffeine?

 Adding spices to your drink can make coffee even stronger.
-Some of the top spices you can try to include ginger, cardamom, cinnamon, and nutmeg to name a few.
+Some of the top spices you can try include ginger, cardamom, cinnamon, and nutmeg to name a few.
 Coffee and such spices go well together.
 Plus, such spices are packed with antioxidants, which offer an array of health benefits.
 However, using such spices will not impact how much caffeine is in your cup!
 Your caffeine intake will be the same.